Ewing High School (New Jersey): Athletics

 The boys' basketball team, under coach Emil Wandishin, won the New Jersey State Group III championships in 1986 (defeating Clifford Scott High School in the finals) and 1992 (vs. Orange High School), and won the Group II title in 2012 (vs. Pascack Valley High School).
 The team used four late foul shots in the waning seconds of the championship game to take the 1992 Group III title with a 54-51 win against Orange High School in the tournament final.
 The team won the Central Jersey Group III sectional title in 2000, with a 38-35 win over Wall High School.
 The team also won the 2007 Central, Group II state championship, topping Somerville High School 57-43.
 The team went on to win the 2011 Central Jersey Group II state championship, defeating Raritan High School 44-42.
 They went on to lose in the NJSIAA Group II state final to Newark Central by a score of 66-58.
 The 2012 team won the Group II state title with a 59-50 win against Pascack Valley High School in the tournament final, making Shelley Dearden the first woman to coach a boys' basketball team to a state championship.

 The 1991 girls soccer team won its share of the Group III state championship after a 1-1 tie against Northern Highlands Regional High School in the tournament final.

 The girls' basketball team won the Group III state championship in 1999 (defeating Sparta High School in the finals) and in 2023 (vs. Randolph High School).
 The 1999 team defeated Sparta by a score of 54-41 in the tournament final and advanced to the Tournament of Champions as the fourth seed, beating fifth-seed Haddonfield Memorial High School 59-55 in overtime in the first round before falling to number-two St. John Vianney High School 73-47 in the semifinals to finish the season with a record of 25-4.
 The team won the 2000 Central Jersey Group III sectional championship under coach Shelley Dearden.

 The boys' indoor track team won the Group III state title in 2003.

 The girls' track team sailed on to victory by placing 6th and becoming All-Americans at the Nike Indoor Nationals in 2005.
 Jenise Jones placed fourth in the 55m hurdles, making her a two-time All-American.

-The girls team won the NJSIAA spring / outdoor track state championship in Group II in 2008 (as co-champion).
+The girls' track team won the NJSIAA spring / outdoor track state championship in Group II in 2008 (as co-champion).

 The softball team won the 2014 Central Jersey Group III sectional championship under coach Dan Bernoski, the team's first sectional title since 1981.

 Administration

-The school's principal is Ed Chmiel.
-His core administration includes two assistant principals.
+The school's principal is Lisa Sabo.
+Her core administration includes two assistant principals.